higorhgoncalves/lenovo-g40-80-hackintosh/README.md

 * SD-CardReader - Not Supported

 **Fixes:**
-* To configure keys shortcut for Brightness, first disable SSDT-BATT through Opencore Configurator, or a Plist Editor.
+* To configure shortcut keys for Brightness, first disable SSDT-BATT.aml through Opencore Configurator, or a Plist Editor.
 After configuration you can enable SSDT-BATT again.
 Recomended Keys: F1 and F2;

 * To configure Trackpad on System Preferences, please download the Trackpad Pane Fix, open Hackintool under Utilities click on the House icon (Disable Gatekeeper), copy Trackpad.prefPane to /System/Library/PreferencePanes/ and Replace the one found in there.